UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 ...
 Or 6 months later?

 ...
-Or three years from now, after the paper is _finally_ published and you've moved onto other things, when all those little bits of working knowledge of the code have evaporated into the mists of time (make no mistake, they _will_ evaporate), when an email pops into your inbox from someone who has 'just a small query' about the validity of your findings, and asks if you can send them the code used to generate the results?
+Or three years from now, when you've forgotten all those little bits of working knowledge of the code, and you receive a question from someone who, having 'just a small query' about the validity of your findings, asks you to send them the code used to generate the results?

 Which files would you send?